rheng001/Chatbot/README.md

 Capitalization matters

-Some things the robot will not understand
+Some phrasess the chatbot will not understand

 Unable to handle certain user responses and will crash